-We have audited the accompanying financial statements of Texoma Area Paratransit System, Inc. (TAPS) as of and for the years ended September 30, 2020 and 2019, and the related notes to the financial statements, which collectively comprise TAPS' basic financial statements as listed in the foregoing table of contents.
+We have audited the accompanying financial statements of Texoma Area Paratransit System, Inc. (TAPS) as of and for the years ended September 30, 2021 and 2020, and the related notes to the financial statements, which collectively comprise TAPS' basic financial statements as listed in the table of contents.